 How to Putt: Practice Drills Guaranteed to Help You Putt Better

-So, What is putting?
-Learn how to putt.
+What is Putting?
+Learn How to Putt Better

 Many golfers know that small variations in a putting swing can have large consequences on the course.
 However, there are a few things golfers can focus on to help improve the consistency of their putting, which can in turn help shave off a few strokes from their overall game.